phpbb/documentation/development/extensions/modification_to_extension.rst

 Important new files
 -------------------

-There is a new file your extension needs in order to be recognized by the system.
+There is a new file your extension needs in order to be recognised by the system.
 It's called ``composer.json``: it specifies the requirements of your extension as well as some author information.
 The layout is a simple json array, the keys should really explain